mpicbg-scicomp/tissue_miner/docs/quickstart/ubuntu/example_data/tm_qs_example_data.md

 * [Cell contributions to tissue area changes](cell_contributions_to_tissue_area_changes.md)

 ### 4. Look at the results

+* Where to find the results ?

-In your current movie folder, a **new output_analysis folder** has been created, where you'll find plots and videos created by running the tutorials.
+In the current movie folder, a **new output_analysis folder** has been created, where you'll find plots and videos created by running the tutorials.

+* Where to find the current movie folder?

+In this tutorial, the example data have been downloaded into your home directory, which may be represented with a "house" icon when using a file browser.
+In your file browser, go the your home directory, then click on *example_data*, click on *demo_ForTissueMiner*, and finally on *output_analysis*.
+Here, are your results !